HeyWray/tw-adv-ocroo-2025/design/design-evidencing-guide.md

 - update persona with new aspiration
 - add in design solutions to problems (to fulfill 'Issues discussed')
 - discuss design and feedback with team
+- increase size of text box area. allow for copying text to clipboard

 ##### Were there any questions that needed to be discussed with the user